 Episodic memories are those that form feeling toward a particular time or place.
-Personally I find these memories awaken when the seasons begin to shift from spring to summer, when a plethora of imagery comes bounding from my trusty temporal lobe, leading to a babble of extrasensory perceptions and moments of idyllic nostalgia; the smell of Nivea suncream, the sound of the sea lapping methodically on the shore, slithers of blinding sunlight creeping through thick pine in the Troodos mountains - you get the picture.
+Personally I find these memories awaken when the seasons begin to shift from spring to summer, and a plethora of imagery comes bounding into view, leading to a babble of memories of idyllic nostalgia; the smell of Nivea suncream, the sound of the sea lapping methodically on the shore, slithers of blinding sunlight creeping through thick pine in the Troodos mountains - you get the picture.
 Ultimately these lucid dreams of summer result in me spending hours Google searching 'best beach holidays in Europe 20-whatever it is' and vowing to steer clear of ice cream in preparation for the big reveal come beach day.

 And so is life, 6 weeks prior to my departure for 10 days of unadulterated bliss, sea, sun, mountains, food and family I begin this torturous countdown that involves many a salad, and not so many an ice cream.
 My better self tells me it will be worth it, my lazy, sugar-loving self hisses at the former with pure hatred.

 I proceed with varying levels of sadness, denial and hesitation, but occasionally I find moments of victory is salads like this.
 Largely raw, eye pleasingly colourful and packed with protein, fiber, zinc, vitamins A & C, antioxidants and more wonderfully restorative and essential nutrients, this was quickly added to my arsenal of 'eat clean' recipes.